massung/CHIP-8/README.md

 In addition to the regular CHIP-8 and CHIP-48 instructions, there was also an extended instruction set (the CHIP-8E) added in 1979 by Paul Moews.
 These are very nice to have, and not used in any ROMs that I've seen online.
 However, this assembler supports them if turned on using the `EXTENDED` directive.

+Using the `EXTENDED` instruction set will likely ensure that your ROM will not work with any other CHIP-8 emulator on actual hardware.
+And, *technically*, the `SUPER` and `EXTENDED` directives *should* be mutually exclusive as there is no hardware that supports both of them (the CHIP-48 was exclusively for HP-48 calculators and CHIP-8E was a one-off change to the CFP1802 interpreter for a few games).
+But, this assembler allows you to use both and the emulator does't care either.

 | Opcode | Mnemonic      | Description
 |:-------|:--------------|:---------------------------------------------------------------
 | 5XY1   | SGT VX, VY    | Skip next instruction if VX > VY